anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 * Attribute Request (3): Typically, the automated bootstrapping occurs without local administrative configuration of the pledge.
-  Nevertheless, there are cases in which the pledge may also include additional attributes specific to the target domain into the certification request.
+  Nevertheless, there are cases in which the pledge may also include in the certification request additional attributes that are specific to the target domain.
 To get these attributes in advance, the attribute request may be used.

   For example, {{RFC8994, Section 6.11.7.2}} specifies